Chemical Bath Temperature Control System

 Clean: HDPFA Teflon®-wetted surfaces on process side for ultra-high purity or corrosive fluids

-Reduces power consumption by approximately 95% in near ambient applications compared to refrigerant-based chiller.
-Saves approximately $3250/yr in energy cost @ $0.10/kwhr
+Reduces power consumption by approxinately 95% in near ambient applications compared to Freon-based chiller.
+Saves approximately $3250/yr in energy cost at $0.10/kwhr

 Compact: Fits inside most wet bench designs, eliminating off-board equipment